-The Company has given Corporate Guarantee to its Wholly Owned Subsidiary Company i.e. M/s Shish Polylam Pvt.
-Ltd. against Term Loan having closing balance as on F.Y.
-2023-24 of Rs.
-154.55 Lakhs.
+The Company has given Corporate Guarantee to its Wholly Owned Subsidiary Company - Shish Polylam Pvt.
+Ltd. of INR 147.90 Lakhs against Bank Loan having closing balance as on March 31,2025 of INR 103.12 Lakhs.

-The company has pending litigation in GST department for FY 2021 -22 amounting to INR 27.31 Lakh.
+The company has filed an appeal against pending litigation in GST department for F.Y.
+2021 -22 amounting to INR 27.31 lakhs.

 The outcomes of business review meetings conducted by management regarding processes and their compliance, as well as observations of the Audit Committee and the Board of Directors are continuously incorporated to capture new risks and update the existing ones.
 All three dimensions of Shish Industries Limited's Risk Management framework are reviewed annually for their relevance and modifications, as required.
 The risk management process, including its tracking and adherence, is substantially enabled for greater consistency and better reporting capabilities.